jacklund/btle.js/README.md

 I've also modified the interface so the ATT functions now return an attribute object, which contains an integer handle, a UUID type, and a value as a buffer.
 Note that, depending on what function you call, one of the values may be null because it's not returned by the particular call.

-Next iteration I plan on introducing attribute caching, so as you make the calls, it populates the attributes it returns with the information it already knows about.
+I've added attribute caching as well, so that as you make the calls, it populates the attributes it returns with the information it already knows about.

 ## Installation
 btle.js is available on [npm](https://npmjs.org/package/btle.js).
 To install it from there, just do: